aggarwalHarshita/SampleApplication/README.md

 **Introduction**

-This simple Android app uses the OpenWeatherMap 5 day weather forecast API to retrieve the current 5 day weather forecast and display a part of it in a RecyclerView.
+An Android application that uses the OpenWeatherMap 5 day weather forecast API to retrieve the current 5 day weather forecast and display a part of it in a RecyclerView.
 It takes input as city name from user and displays the relevant weather information to the user.

 **Running and Building**